As I Am (Anne Murray album)

-As I Am is the twenty-second studio album by Canadian country pop artist Anne Murray.
+As I Am is the twenty-fourth studio album by Canadian country pop artist Anne Murray.
 It was released by Capitol Records in 1988.
 The album peaked at number 29 on the Billboard Top Country Albums chart.

 The album received a mixed review in People, which said that "This album, thank goodness, has no hint of the Disco Annie mode that has crept into some later Murray albums" but added that it was "listless".